Approximation in K-theory for Waldhausen Quasicategories: Waldhausen Quasicategories

-\begin{definition}[Waldhausen quasicategory, \cite{FioreLueck}] A {\it Waldhausen quasicategory} consists of a quasicategory $\calc$ together with a distinguished zero object $\ast$ and a subquasicategory $co \calc$, the 1-simplices of which are called {\it cofibrations} and denoted $\rightarrowtail$, such that \begin{enumerate} \item The subquasicategory $co \calc$ is 1-full in $\calc$ and contains all equivalences in $\calc$, \item For each object $A$ of $\calc$, every morphism $\ast \to A$ is a cofibration, \item The pushout of a cofibration along any morphism exists, and every pushout of a cofibration along any morphism is a cofibration. \end{enumerate} \end{definition}
+\begin{definition}[Waldhausen quasicategory, \cite{FiorePieper}] A {\it Waldhausen quasicategory} consists of a quasicategory $\calc$ with zero objects and a subquasicategory $co \calc$, the 1-simplices of which are called {\it cofibrations} and denoted $\rightarrowtail$, such that \begin{enumerate} \item The subquasicategory $co \calc$ is 1-full in $\calc$ and contains all equivalences in $\calc$, \item For each object $A$ of $\calc$ and any zero object $\ast$ of $\calc$, every morphism $\ast \to A$ is a cofibration, \item The pushout of a cofibration along any morphism exists, and every pushout of a cofibration along any morphism is a cofibration. \end{enumerate} \end{definition}